paper-skyline/inky_amsat/README.md

 ## Usage
 `python3 inky_amsat.py`

+_Don't forget to change your Latitude, Longitude, and Altitude to match your location_

 When prompted, type in the 5-digit NORAD ID of the satellite that you want to pull telemetry data for (i.e. 40967 for AO-85 or 25545 for the ISS)

 ## Author